 Offering service to taxpayers in all 50 states, Anthem Tax is a trustworthy tax firm that could help you settle your back taxes for much less than you owe.
 If you think you qualify for the IRS Fresh Start program, reach out to the experts at Anthem Tax Services

 Stop IRS Debt is one of the top-rated tax firms in the business, with a BBB rating of A+.
 This firm has been in business for 10 years and employs tax attorneys who can help you navigate the IRS Fresh Start Program and its’ complexities.

 The firm resolves cases in an average of six to eight months, and if offers payment plans that last up to 12 months to make budgeting easier for taxpayers.

-If you’re seeking a tax relief firm to help you negotiate with the IRS programs like payment plans, offers in compromise, or penalty abatement under the Fresh Start Initiative, Stop IRS Debt could be a smart choice.
+If you’re seeking a tax assistance firm to help you negotiate with the IRS programs like payment plans, offers in compromise, or penalty abatement under the Fresh Start Initiative, Stop IRS Debt could be a smart choice.

-With an A+ BBB rating, and over 100 customer reviews with an average rating of five stars, Community Tax is a Solvable top-rated tax relief firm.
+With an A+ BBB rating, and over 100 customer reviews with an average rating of five stars, Community Tax is a Solvable top-rated tax assistance firm.
 Community Tax has expertise in releasing tax liens, and can help you get IRS resolution through the IRS Fresh Start program.

-Community Tax offers some of the most flexible payment plans in the business to ensure you get the tax relief you deserve.
+Community Tax offers some of the most flexible payment plans in the business to ensure you get the tax assistance you deserve.
 They offer a generous refund policy, and can tailor the terms of their payment plans dependent on situation.
 You can expect a full fee refund if the firm can’t provide a solution, giving you added peace of mind.